katleiahramos/Bark-Park/bark-park/project-specs.md

 []There should be 5 stateless components
     - Park.js
 []There should be 3 routes
+    - home
+    - about
+    - logout ?

 []The Application must make use of react-router and proper RESTful routing (should you choose to use react-router v3 please refer to the appropriate docs; docs for v4 can be found here)

-[]Use Redux middleware to respond to and modify state change
+[x]Use Redux middleware to respond to and modify state change
+    - reducers (parkReducer)
+    - actions

 []Make use of async actions to send data to and receive data from a server